EHRI/docs/docs/administration/institution-data.rst

 nutshell, it allows administrators to:

 * manually upload XML files
-* configure harvesting of files from OAI-PMH endpoints
+* configure harvesting of files from OAI-PMH or ResourceSync endpoints
 * validate XML against EHRI's EAD schema
 * transform arbitrary XML to EAD using either XSLT or tabular XQuery mappings
 * ingest the resulting EAD into the EHRI portal